johnston9/shot-caller/TESTING.md

   1. Click on the Crew Info link in the Home page or from the Navbar.<br>
   2. The Crew Info page displays with the "Add Callsheet/Main Crew" button on top, the Departments below and 2 Important tabs in Red explaining what is necessary and compulsory to add a member and the difference between the 2 types of crew members.<br>
   3. Click the "Add Callsheet/Main Crew" to open the "Crew Info Add/Edit" page.<br>
-  4. Select a Department and input one or more members details, name and email are compulsory and this is explained in the "Important Callsheet/Main Crew" page, e.g.
+  4. Select a Department and input one or more members details, e.g.
   "Franz Kline" in "Camera".
+Name and email are compulsory and this is explained in the "Important Callsheet/Main Crew" page.
   5. Click Submit and the data is added and a Success message displays and the main Crew Info page opens.
   6. Here on clicking on the Department which had members added we see their details.